 About

 Third Rail Reader is an independent publication launched in July 2025 by Terri Gilbert.
 If you subscribe today, you'll get full access to the website as well as email newsletters about new content when it's available.
-Your subscription makes this site possible, and allows Third Rail Reader to continue to exist.
+Your subscription (even though free) makes this site possible, and encourages me to continue writing pieces for Third Rail Reader.
 Thank you!

 About Terri: